 - The most recent successful backup file created by op5-backup script.

-- Same release of system image from OP5 download area, (or CentOS CD if you use your own hardware) and OP5 product software package that you were running when the backup was performed.
+- Same release of OP5 Monitor from the OP5 download area, that you were running when the backup was performed.

-To be able to handle a disaster situation efficiently, it might be a good idea to keep a few things in the same place, so you don't need to start looking for them when you are already under pressure:
+To handle a disaster situation efficiently, it might be a good idea to keep a few things in the same place, so you don't need to look for them when you are already under pressure:

 |Info needed||Found where?|